garfix/nli-go/doc/archive/remarks-2020.md

 Interaction 21:

-    H: Put the listtlest pyramid on top of it.
+    H: Put the littlest pyramid on top of it.
     C: OK

 Winograd: Words like "little" are not in the dictionary but are either interpreted from the root forms likt "little".

-The meaning of the wordt "littlest" is: the smallest height.
+The meaning of the word "littlest" is: the smallest height.
 The meaning of the word "little" is: height less then 128.
 How can we derive the meaning of littlest from that of little?

 SHRDL has a morphological analyser called Morpho.
 I think (!) it recognizes suffixes, like this: